Ten things to do around Scrabster

-Caithness has some of the best Trout and Salmon fishing lochs and rivers in Scotland, including Loch Watten, Loch Calder, St John’s Loch, Loch Heilen, Loch Toftingall, Wick River and Thurso River.
+Caithness has some of the best Trout and Salmon fishing lochs and rivers in Scotland.
+These include Loch Watten, Loch Calder, St John’s Loch, Loch Heilen, Loch Toftingall, Wick River and Thurso River.
 Sea Anglers will enjoy fishing in the Pentland Firth which is home to haddock, wrass, ling and pollock.
-Harbour walls and rocks in Thurso Bay, Dunnet head, Longberry, Broadhaven, Sandigoe and Helman Head are ideal spots.
+Why not cast off from harbour walls and rocks in Thurso Bay, Longberry, Broadhaven, Sandigoe and Helman Head?

-Caithness has many Golf Courses – maintained with enthusiasm by local golfers.
+Caithness has many golf courses – maintained with enthusiasm by local golfers.
 Although some courses are quiet short, all are considered quite challenging, due to the terrain and weather.
-In Caithness you will experience golf courses populated with wildlife and wild plants, in a wild and natural setting, which is retained and cherished.
+In Caithness you will experience golf courses populated with wildlife and wild plants, in a natural setting, which is retained and cherished.
 Try Reay Golf Club, Thurso Golf Club, Wick Golf Club, Lybster Golf Club for challenging and rewarding golf for all ages and abilities.

 Caithness and Sutherland have a stunning landscape which offers superb choice for walkers.
-Walks along the coast to see dramatic cliff scenery, such as the Duncansby Stacks (pictured above), or inland to see castles and broches, are recommended.
-For hill walkers, the most northerly of the Munros, Ben Hope is found in Caithness, and on the border of Caithness and Surtherland are the famous hills, Morven and Maiden Pap.
+Walks along the coast to see dramatic cliff scenery, such as the Duncansby Stacks, or inland to see castles and brochs, are recommended.
+For hill walkers, the most northerly of the Munros, Ben Hope, is found in Caithness.
+On the border of Caithness and Sutherland are the famous hills, Morven and Maiden Pap.
 Aside from stunning views, walkers can expect to see deer, buzzards and eagles.